 - No additional props, guests or support materials may be in the video, only the writer(s).

 - Writers should - and the judges will - consider this video pitch a rehearsal for pitching live.

 - The finalists will be invited to pitch live to the Panel of Judges, over Zoom.

 - Finalists must be available for the Pitch Finals online event.
 Finalists who are not available for the event will be disqualified.

 - Winners will be selected and announced at the Finals Event .

-- Entries must be received on or before the deadline dates by 11:59PM Pacific Time, and submission fee payment must be made in full at time of the submission.
+- Pitch entries must be received on or before the deadline dates by 11:59PM Pacific Time, and submission fee payment must be made in full at time of the submission.
 All entry fees are non-refundable.